rgdawson/Rgd.Sqlite3/README.md

 # Rgd.Sqlite3
 Rgd.SQLite3 for Delphi - A light-weight, simple, effective Sqlite3 interface unit

-Can use sqlite3.dll dynamically or statically link the sqlite3 library
+Can use sqlite3.dll dynamically or statically link the sqlite3 library.

+Uses Rgd.Sqlite3FDE to statically link the FireDAC Encryption version SQlite and access FireDAC encrypted databases.

 Credits: